Marcell Ozuna Player Props: Braves vs. Orioles

 Marcell Ozuna At The Plate

-- Ozuna is batting .147 with a double, five home runs and 11 walks.
+- Ozuna has a double, six home runs and 11 walks while hitting .152.

-- Ozuna has gotten a hit in eight of 22 games this season (36.4%), with multiple hits twice.
+- Ozuna has gotten a hit in nine of 23 games this season (39.1%), with multiple hits twice.

-- He has hit a long ball in four games this year (18.2%), leaving the park in 5.8% of his plate appearances.

-- Ozuna has driven in a run in four games this season (18.2%), including one multiple-RBI game.
+- Ozuna has driven in a run in five games this year (21.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.